Bunjne/Not-Binance/README.md

 ## Before you start
 * Create a new branch by this following pattern: **candidate/[Firstname][First character of your lastname]** e.g. **candidate/JohnC**
+* Dont forget to push your branch to submit the assignment

 ## Tasks
 We prepared a little bit of project setup for you including list of coins from CoinRanking API in MainActivity.